benzmuircroft/temp/ROUTER.md

 - If the `router` has a `userbase`; the `router` will replicate the `userbase`'s `corestore`

-- A `propagate` will send to each of your max 64 `peers`, which makes them `propagate` to there 64 and so-on and so-on, but, each peer that receives it is tagged in the message and will not respond a second time by a hit from another peer.
+- A `propagate` will send to each of your max 64 `peers`, which makes them `propagate` to their 64 and so-on and so-on, but, each peer that receives it is tagged in the message and will not respond a second time by a hit from another peer.
 Each will wait until their entire `tag` has responded/dropped-out/timesout and this will cascade back to you - like a sonar, mapping a room

 - Doing a `broadcast` is like doing a `propagate` as a bachground process and continuing